The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Summary and conclusion

 \section{Summary and conclusion}

-The present paper undertook a comprehensive review of extant philosophical models/explications of scientific discovery: how to construe the notion, and its link to other facets of science, especially its dynamics?

-While Kuhn’s account is compromised by its entanglement with his wider, and problematic, views on science (especially incommensurability), we discern the principal weaknesses of the more philosophical accounts in their unduly strong metaphysical and epistemological commitments (especially to realism), and their disconnect from both scientific change and the growth of scientific knowledge, as well as from normative-social aspects of discoveries (especially the valuation of discoveries as scientific goods and the concomitant reward system).
+The present paper undertook a comprehensive review of extant philosophical models/explications of scientific discovery.
+While Kuhn’s account is compromised by its entanglement with his wider, and problematic, views on science (especially incommensurability), we discern the principal weaknesses of the more philosophical accounts in their gratuitously strong metaphysical and epistemological commitments (especially to realism), and their disconnect from scientific change and normative-social aspects of discoveries.

 As an alternative that avoids these defects, we proposed the change-driver model.
-It conceptualises scientific discoveries as cognitive scientific results that have significantly impacted science, and advanced communal knowledge.
-In tandem with a more fine-grained taxonomy of forms of discovery—dependent on the kind of interaction between the discovery and existing knowledge—the change-driver model was shown to exhibit superior intensional and extensional adequacy over other models.
+It conceptualises discoveries as cognitive problems or problem-solutions that have significantly advanced science.
+In tandem with a more fine-grained taxonomy of forms of discovery---dependent on the kind of interaction between the discovery and existing knowledge---the change-driver model was shown to exhibit superior intensional and extensional adequacy over other models.

 The case of the expanding universe further illustrated this, underscoring the model’s fertility and relevance for a recent science-political debate.
-Our model yields a nuanced verdict on whom to identify as a discoverer of what—a verdict that does greater justice to the complexity of science and its history than rivalling models.
-Chiming with other historical analyses, the change-driver model \emph{opposes} the IAU’s (2018) recommendation: while the empirical law in question—the correlation between redshift and distance of galaxies—ought to be attributed to Slipher, Lundmark, Hubble and Humason (rather than \emph{just} Hubble, or Hubble \emph{and Lemaître}), Lemaître (but not Hubble) deserves privileged credit for discovering its interpretation as evidence for the expanding universe.
-The discovery of the expanding universe as a broader claim—its wider theoretical understanding and epistemic backing—is best viewed as a more collective accomplishment, involving several researchers, an extended process that is on-going.
+Our model yields a nuanced verdict on whom to identify as a discoverer of what---a verdict that does greater justice to the complexity of science and its history than rivalling models.
+Chiming with other historical analyses, the change-driver model \emph{opposes} the IAU’s (2018) recommendation: while the empirical law in question—the correlation between redshift and distance of galaxies—ought to be attributed to Slipher, Hubble and (perhaps) Humason (rather than \emph{just} Hubble, or Hubble \emph{and Lemaître}), Lemaître (but not Hubble) deserves privileged credit for discovering its interpretation as evidence for the expanding universe.
+The wider theoretical understanding and epistemic backing of the claim that the universe expands is best viewed as a more collective accomplishment, involving several researchers.
+While both underpinned by, and in turn leading to numerous discoveries (see e.g.\ Longair, 2020), this extended (and in fact, on-going) process of consolidation doesn't qualify as a discovery itself; its epistemic function and anatomy is a different one.